devbyray/devbyrayray-blog-nuxt/content/posts/2022-01-28_How-To-Generate-an-Alphabet-JavaScript-Array-eae6940ea646.md

 image: images/0__G__8ku__Yvyc4iWT8U.jpg
 ---

-Imagine building a word game with JavaScript, and you need to pick a random character from the alphabet, but you don’t want to type all the letters by hand. (_Please tell me you didn’t consider that_).
+Imagine building a word game with JavaScript, and you need to pick a random character from the alphabet, but you don’t want to type all the letters by hand. (_Please tell me you didn’t consider that 🙈_).
+We will generate it with JavaScript .map, string and the Math.round methods.

 No, we want to generate an Array with all the characters of the alphabet (I’m referring to the [_latin alphabet_](https://en.wikipedia.org/wiki/Latin_alphabet)).
 We want to do that most straightforwardly and shortly as possible.